 Who We Are

-The agriculture study committee monitors actions that affect Montgomery County’s 93,000 acres of agricultural and rural open space land preserved through the 1980 Master Plan: the Agricultural Reserve.
+The agriculture study committee monitors actions that affect Montgomery County’s agricultural land and rural open space preserved through the 1980 Master Plan: the 93,000 acre Agricultural Reserve.
 We meet monthly or as necessary to review meetings and discussions by government agencies that pertain to issues affecting the Reserve.
 Meeting times are flexible and depend upon the time availability of committee members.

 What We Do

-During the past 2 years the county planning department has been developing an agritourism plan, which is a response to questions about "ways to enhance the economic opportunities in the county’s award winning Agricultural Reserve."
-The committee will review the plan, provide comment where appropriate and inform our members of the thrust of the plan.
-Another focus for the Ag.
-Committee is to study the issues regarding farm labor housing that came before the planning board early this summer.
-The study committee will monitor county action regarding this topic to ensure that the 1980 Master Plan for the Preservation of Agriculture and Rural Open Space continues to be properly implemented.
+During the past 2 years the county planning department has conducted a study of agritourism to identify "ways to enhance the economic opportunities in the county’s award winning Agricultural Reserve."
+The committee will review the study’s defined goals and the various solutions recommended to accomplish the goals.
+After discussion to inform our members, the committee will comment where appropriate.
+Another focus for the Ag Committee is to study the issues regarding farm labor housing that came before the planning board early this summer.
+The study committee will monitor county action regarding this and other topics that come before the Council (such as commercial solar fields) to ensure that the 1980 Master Plan for the Preservation of Agriculture and Rural Open Space continues to be properly implemented.

 What We’re Keeping an Eye On

 ALERT: ZTA 20-01- Zoning Text Amendment to allow commercial scale solar development in the Agricultural Reserve.